doigiee/JoshuaDoig_T1A3/README.md

 git clone https://github.com/Erkan-Kaban/TerminalApp.git
 ```

-4. now change into the file location of the cloned repository, looking for the src folder using,
+4. Now change into the file location of the cloned repository, looking for the src folder using,

 ```
 cd src
 ```

-now you'll be able to run the blob game by executing the shell and entering the command
+5. Now you'll be able to run the blob game by executing the shell and entering the command

 ```
 ./The_Blob_Game.sh